SummaryRead the full fact sheet

 Some of the problems caused by smoking while breastfeeding include:

-- Some of the chemicals in cigarettes can pass from you to your baby through your breastmilk.
+- Nicotine and some other chemicals in cigarette smoke can pass from you to your baby through your breastmilk.

 - Smoking can reduce your milk production and the quality of your breast milk.